ItAintWorkin/Django-Zaliczenie/README.md

 *In some enviroments it could be not `python3` but `python`*

-## How to Quit the server :
+## How to Quit the server:

 Quit the server with CTRL-C in command line

 ## Admin account information:

-Login: admin1
+- Login: admin1
-Password: admin1
+- Password: admin1
-Other accounts can be created via the register page.
+- Other accounts can be created via the register page.

-## Description of project’s structure
+## Description of project’s structure:
 The project was built using the Django framework and is divided into the following components:
 ### main
 Main system app, responsible for: